codeMazed/codeMazed/README.md

 <img src="https://github.com/codeMazed/codeMazed/blob/master/mazedPics/git_BG.png">
-### Hi there 👋
+Hi there 👋 <br>
-### I'm learning to code so if you see some ridiculous stuff here that means I'm still bad at it.
+I'm learning to code so if you see some ridiculous stuff here that means I'm still bad at it.
 <!--
 **codeMazed/codeMazed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.